Pushedskydiver/alexclapperton.co.uk/README.md

 ## Folder Structure

-The folder structure for this project is relatively simple.
+The folder structure for this project is pretty simple.
 All development work is done inside the `src` folder, the `form` folder holds the contact form php script and the `twitter` folder contains the necessary files to create a customized twitter feed for the clients website.

 ## SCSS Folder Structure